aragon/aragon-wiki/docs/videos/running_all_devs.md

 # Running the All Core Devs call

 ## Step 1.
-Create draft agenda for the next call
+Create draft notes file for the next call
 Note: After the first All Core Devs call, this step should be performed right after the call.

-Create a draft agenda file titled “alldevs[date].md”, with the date of the next call in YYYYMMDD format e.g. alldevs20181008.md.
+Create a draft notes file titled “alldevs[date].md”, with the date of the next call in YYYYMMDD format e.g. alldevs20181008.md.
 - Use the template at https://wiki.aragon.org/videos/template/ and add the agenda to the "Agenda" section.
-- Update the mkdocs.yml file of the wiki with a relative link to the file under the Videos > Meetings > All Core Devs > Agendas section.
+- Update the mkdocs.yml file of the wiki with a relative link to the file under the Videos > Meetings > All Core Devs > Meeting notes section.
-- Add link to the agenda under the "Next meeting agenda" section of the [Overview](dev.md) page in the wiki.
+- Add link to the notes file under the "Next meeting agenda" section of the [Overview](dev.md) page in the wiki.
 Overwrite the previous link if there is one.

 ## Step 2.
 Review proposed agenda items
  - Check alldevs email address throughout the week for proposed agenda items.
 Review proposed items and respond with [accepted](all_devs_accepted.md) or [rejected](all_devs_rejected.md) templates.
  - Add approved agenda items and the email addresses of agenda item owners to this meeting’s “Agenda + Guest Participants for [date]” email, replacing [date] with the date of the meeting.
-  - Add approved agenda items to the next call’s agenda in the wiki.
+  - Add approved agenda items to the next call’s agenda in the file created in Step 1.

 ## Step 3.
 Prepare for the livestream
 Ten mins before scheduled to begin.